Market intelligence for international student recruitment from ICEF

 • The number of new study permits issued for the first half of the year is well below IRCC's cap limits for 2025

 To expand on that last point, the IRCC cap structure projects the number of study permits issued to new students for 2025 at 316,276.
-At the current pace of study permit issuance, the actual number of study permits issued in 2025 is on pace to fall well short of that target.
+At the current trajectory of study permit issuance, the actual number of study permits issued in 2025 is on pace to fall well short of that target.

 "Perhaps the most concerning and striking data point is the overall volume of applications processed and approved," says Jonathan Sherman, head of sales and partnerships at immigration platform BorderPass.
 "Just 31,580 new study permits were approved in the first half of 2025.
 IRCC’s published target for the year is just over 300,000, which means at the current pace we will only reach around 20%-30% of the goal unless there is a dramatic shift.”